JaneMoody/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+- The DOM is the entire interface of a page.

 2. What is an event?

+- An event is when something happens to an element.
+For example a button when clicked will have an if you want it to do something when a person clicks on the button.

 3. What is an event listener?

+- An event listener is an event that you would put on an element to listen for the event to happen.
+Like the example above.

 4. Why would we convert a NodeList into an Array?

+- TO convert a nodeList to an array you would use forEach.

 5. What is a component?

+- a component is an element that you can make in a seperate js file to import into html file for shorter, cleaner, and easier code.
+For example, I can create a js file for each element I am making into a component, and then import it into my html file.
+This way I can just use { componentName } to get the component from the js file instead of making the entire html file have a 1000 lines of code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.